 Students unsure what type of Consideration is appropriate, or unhappy with a Consideration decision, should consult .

 It is important to realise that general policies on Special Consideration and Special Arrangements apply throughout the University.
-Our response to your application and policies on other forms of Consideration are specific to Physics and may be different in Departments responsible for your other units of study.
+However, our responses to your applications for Consideration are specific to Physics and responses may be different in Departments responsible for your other units of study.

 Further details on University policy regarding Considerations can be found in policy documents entitled Assessment and Examination at the University Policy Register web site (http://sydney.edu.au/policy/).

 Relevant forms are available on the faculty of Science policies web site at http://sydney.edu.au/science/cstudent/pg/forms.shtml#special_consideration.